Stanko/offset-polygon/README.md

 * `vertices` - array of vector objects `{ x: number, y: number }`
 * `offset` - number, how much should the polygon be offset.
 Positive values will create add margin, and negative padding.
 * `arcSegments` - number, default `0`.
-When set corners of the generated polygon will be rounded, by adding arc segments.
+When set, corners of the generated polygon will be rounded by an arc formed of straight line segments.

 Returns newly generated polygon vertices as an array of vector objects `{ x: number, y: number }`.